 Sperm Sample Preparation

-On the morning of egg retrieval, the male partner provides a semen sample or the pre-frozen/surgically retrieved sample is thawed.
+On the morning of OPU, the male partner provides a semen sample (or the pre-frozen / surgically retrieved sample is thawed).
 The sample undergoes density gradient centrifugation and swim-up processing — identical preparation to standard ICSI.
+The resulting washed sperm preparation is placed under the Nomarski DIC microscope for IMSI selection rather than under a standard brightfield microscope.

 Step 2